puppetlabs/puppetserver-helm-chart/README.md

 > **NOTE**: For more information please check - [README.md](init/README.md).
 For more general knowledge on the matter you can also read the article - <https://puppet.com/docs/puppet/5.5/ssl_regenerate_certificates.html.>

+## Horizontal Scaling

+To achieve better availability and higher throughput of Puppet Infrastructure, you'll need to scale out Puppet Masters and/or Puppet Compilers.

-## Multiple Puppet Compile Masters
+### Multiple Puppet Masters

+To achieve better availability of Puppet Infrastructure, you'll need to scale out Puppet Server Masters using `.Values.puppetserver.masters.multiMasters`.
+These Servers are known as masters, and are responsible for the creation and signing of your Puppet Agents' certificates.
+They are also responsible for receiving catalog requests from agents and synchronize the results with each other.

+### Multiple Puppet Compilers

-To scale Puppet Server for many thousands of nodes, you’ll need to enable multiple Puppet Compile Masters using `.Values.puppetserver.multiCompilers`.
+To achieve better throughput of Puppet Infrastructure, you'll need to enable and scale out Puppet Server Compilers using `.Values.puppetserver.compilers`.
 These Servers are known as compile masters, and are simply additional load-balanced Puppet Servers that receive catalog requests from agents and synchronize the results with each other.

 ## Chart Components

-* Creates four deployments: Puppet Server, PuppetDB, PosgreSQL, and Puppetboard.
+* Creates four deployments: Puppet Server Master/s, PuppetDB, PosgreSQL, and Puppetboard (optional).
+* Creates one statefulset (optional): Puppet Server Compiler/s.
-* Creates three services that expose: Puppet Server, PuppetDB, and PostgreSQL.
+* Creates six services that expose: Puppet Server Masters, Puppet Server Compilers (optional), PuppetDB, and PostgreSQL.
 * Creates secrets to hold credentials for PuppetDB, PosgreSQL, and r10k.

 ## Support for Helm v2